Designations Congruent with Things: Chapter 6

 They look at one another.

 “I know that,” Newton continues, “but even so.
 Do it anyway.”
-He brings the tips of his fingers, briefly, to his bloodshot eye and runs them over his eyelid.
+He brings the tips of his fingers to his bloodshot eye and runs them over his eyelid, brief and delicate.

-“Trying to obfuscate the enormity of what has happened to you is not going to solve any problems,” Hermann says, “and will certainly create new ones.”
+“Trying to obfuscate the enormity of what has happened to you won’t solve any problems,” Hermann says, “and will certainly create new ones.”

 “Do not let them label you, man,” Newton replies.
-“That is a huge mistake.
-I forwarded you my crappy report as a template, so that you can avoid making yours into an unmitigated disaster for both of us.”
+“Huge mistake.
+I forwarded you my crappy report as a template, so you can avoid making yours into an unmitigated disaster for both of us.”

-“Thank you, Newton,” Hermann snaps, “for the inspiring amount of trust that you have invested in me, your colleague for the past decade.”
+“Thank you, Newton,” Hermann snaps, “for the inspiring amount of trust you’ve invested in me, your colleague for the past decade.”

-“Do not even start with me, dude, I let you into my brain.”
+“Don’t start with me, dude; I let you into my brain.”

-“You also let the hive mind of a hostile alien race into your brain, so you will excuse me if I do not feel flattered,” Hermann replies.
+“You also let the hive mind of a hostile alien race into your brain, so you’ll excuse me if I do not feel flattered,” Hermann replies.

-“A little bit, maybe,” Newton says, loosening his already too-loose tie.
+“A little bit, maybe.”
+Newton loosens his already too-loose tie.

-“I’ll consider it,” Hermann says, still unwilling to admit defeat.
+“I’ll consider it.”
+Still, Hermann is unwilling to admit defeat.
 “You are supposed to be lying down.”

-“You are exceptionally worried about me,” Newton says, leaning back in his chair in unmistakable, self-perceived, victorious superiority.
+“You’re exceptionally worried about me.”
+Newton leans back in his chair in unmistakable, self-perceived, victorious superiority.
 “You’re not even bothering to couch most of this scolding as closet disapproval about my life, my science, or life science as a discipline, which is the best, by the way.
 For sure.
 Anyway, the point is that I win.
-And since I am magnanimous in my interpersonal victories, I will tell you, so that you can just stop asking,that in regards to this ‘lying down’ that you keep pushing like cheap cocaine, I would like to, man, believe me I would, because I am tired, but it’s just not working for me right now.
+And since I’m magnanimous in my interpersonal victories, I’ll tell you, so you can just stop asking, that in regards to this ‘lying down’ you keep pushing like cheap cocaine, I’d like to, man, believe me I would, because I am tired, but it’s just not working for me right now.
 Cognitively.
-And I need to get my brain imaged anyway, just in case this banner headache is the headache of massive neuronal excitotoxic cell death, which, before you yell at me, is probably not happening, I think I’d be comatose or a lot weirder if it were, I probably should not have even mentioned it, based on the face you’re making right now, but, as you know, self-censorship is not one of my best qualities unless it comes to obfuscating facts so that they can’t lead to crappy hypothesis generation by old guys with stars on their epaulettes, in which case I am awesome and offer you my services.
+And I need to get my brain imaged anyway, just in case this banner headache is the headache of massive neuronal excitotoxic cell death, which, before you yell at me, is probably not happening; I think I’d be comatose or a lot weirder if it were, I probably shouldn’t have even mentioned it, based on the face you’re making right now, but, as you know, self-censorship isn’t one of my best qualities unless it comes to obfuscating facts so they can’t lead to crappy hypothesis generation by old guys with stars on their epaulettes, in which case I’m awesome and offer you my services.
 Still.
 And always.
 For free.
 Standing offer.
-In return for saving my brain, at least partially, so that I can live to clone some kaiju, because who is going to do that other than me and off-their-rocker-billionaire-think-tanks a la Jurassic Park?
+In return for saving my brain, at least partially, so that I can live to clone some kaiju, because who’s going to do that other than me and off-their-rocker-billionaire-think-tanks à la Jurassic Park?
 I ask you.
-Do you know when I read that book I promised myself, promised myself, that I would never leave academia so that I wouldn’t accidentally annihilate mankind?
+Do you know when I read that book I promised myself, promised myself, that I’d never leave academia so I wouldn’t accidentally annihilate mankind?
 And now look at me.”
-Newton raises his eyebrows, exhausted and faintly amused, and far, far, more wanderingly insightful than Hermann was prepared to give him credit for, even now, after all that has happened.
+Newton raises his eyebrows, exhausted, faintly amused, and far, far, more wanderingly insightful than Hermann was prepared to give him credit for, even now, after all that has happened.

 Even so.

-Hermann is not going to touch any part of what has just come out of Newton’s mouth and mind because he can think of only one thing to say in response, and he is not going to say it.
+Hermann has no plans to touch any part of what’s just come out of Newton’s mouth and mind because he can think of only one thing to say in response, and he’s not inclined to say it.

-He is especially not going to say it because Newton is waiting for it.
+He’s especially not inclined to say it because Newton is thinking it as well.
+And waiting for it.

-Hermann can see it in his eyes, in the tilt of the other man’s head.
-He can feel the idea resonate between them, either because they still share a shadowed connection or because it comes straight out of some kind of simpatico subsequent to shared consciousness.
+Hermann can see it in his eyes, in the roguishly bleak tilt of the other man’s head.
+He feels the idea resonate between them, either because they still share a shadowed connection or because it derives from a simpatico subsequent to shared consciousness.

-“It’s cliché,” Newton continues, but slower, because of course he will say it, of course, out of the two of them, Newton is going to articulate the thing that is slowly, quietly, terrifying them both, “to the point that it’s become a cultural axiom.
+“It’s cliché,” Newton continues, slower now, because of course he’ll say it, of course, out of the two of them, it’ll be Newton who articulates the thing slowly and quietly terrifying them both, “to the point it’s become a cultural axiom.
 You know how it goes, Hermann.”

 “Newton.”